Mixa26/Black-Jack-agent-win-rate/README.md

 If the house's sum is less than our player's sum, the house will HIT, else it will stand.

-The player agent success percentage is about 3.52808 measured at 1,000,000 runs.
+The player agent success percentage is about 0,352808 or ~35% measured at 1,000,000 runs.